Claire Baker at Clarity Counselling (BScHons, PGDip, Reg.MBACP)

 69 Church Road

-Hello, I am Claire Baker, a fully qualified, BACP-registered humanistic psychotherapeutic counsellor working from Clarity Counselling, my professional and caring private practice in Hove.
+Hello, I am Claire Baker, a fully qualified, BACP-registered humanistic psychotherapeutic counsellor.
+I work in both Brighton and Hove at Clarity Counselling, a professional and caring private practice.

-At Clarity Counselling you will be offered a dedicated time and space, away from the distractions of daily life, to be you, to be listened to without judgement and to feel supported whatever you are going through or wish to explore.
+At Clarity Counselling I can offer you a regular, dedicated time and space, away from the distractions of daily life, just for you to be you, to be listened to without judgement and to feel supported whatever you are going through or wish to explore.

 I work in a way that recognises and respects you as a whole person, not just the problem, concern or crisis that has led you to seek counselling.
 I avoid restrictive models that categorise or label, but instead work with you to explore the meaning you have made of yourself, your relationships with others and your world.